tritonas00/system-tar-and-restore/README.md

 - If you want to include your entire home directory. ( If selected no, only hidden files and folders will be included in the backup, just to save user's configurations)

-- If fedora's patched tar will be used  (Necessary if the host and the target system is Fedora)
+- If you want to activate --acls  --selinux --xattrs  (Necessary if the host and the target system is Fedora)

 The script also supports all input as arguments: